Let us give you an insight into the complexities of rainforest protection.

 Take the success of the 24 hand-washing stations you enabled in rainforest communities in Papua New Guinea.

-This not-so-radical solution of installing accessible sinks filled via rainwater, built by a skilled team of local people, has created a domino effect that can be replicated the world over.
+A not-so-radical solution of installing accessible sinks filled via rainwater, built by a skilled team of local people, has created a domino effect.
+One that can be replicated the world over.

 So here it goes, the domino effect: